What’s Inside: Resources and tips for starting your journey using The Autoimmune Protocol (AIP). Download your AIP Shopping List right here.

 If you’re new to AIP, be sure you are informed on how to do it.
 Everyone’s healing journey is unique but there are helpful guidelines that can make or break your experience.
 Here are key resources you’ll want to bookmark.

-Nutritional Therapy Practitioner tip: Try going Paleo consistently for 30-days before attempting AIP since Paleo is at the base of AIP and it will be a much smoother transition both physically and mentally.
+tip!
+Try going Paleo consistently for 30-days before attempting AIP since Paleo is at the base of AIP and it will be a much smoother transition both physically and mentally.

 Now that you’re briefed and learning more about the AIP diet.
 It’s time to organize the kitchen and know what you’re avoiding and what you’re eating.
 Plan a day to toss what you no longer need to free up space for what you’ll be enjoying while on AIP eliminations.

 In addition to following the Paleo template which is gluten-, grain-, soy-, legume-, dairy-free, these foods are eliminated during the elimination phase of AIP.